mmeurer00/plant_finder/README.md

 1. Find the green "Code" button:

-2. Click it, and a tab should drop down including a github link.
+2. Click it, and a tab should drop down including a github link (make sure to select the one under SSH).

 3. Manually copy or click the clipboard icon to copy the link.